Urtica dioica: Use in agriculture / horticulture

-In the European Union and United Kingdom, nettle extract can be used as an insecticide, fungicide, and acaricide under Basic Substance regulations.
-As an insecticide nettle extract can be used for the control of codling moth, diamondback moth, and spider mites.
+In the European Union, nettle extract can be used as an insecticide, fungicide, and acaricide under Basic Substance regulations.
+As an insecticide, nettle extract can be used for the control of codling moth, diamondback moth, and spider mites.
 As a fungicide, it can be used for the control of Pythium root rot, powdery mildew, early blight, late blight, Septoria blight, Alternaria leaf spot, and grey mould.

 Gardening

-Nettles have a number of other uses in the vegetable garden, including the potential for encouraging beneficial insects.
+Nettles have a number of uses in the vegetable garden, including the potential for encouraging beneficial insects.
 Since nettles prefer to grow in phosphorus-rich and nitrogen rich soils that have recently been disturbed (and thus aerated), the growth of nettles is an indicator that an area has high fertility (especially phosphate and nitrate), and thus is an indicator to gardeners as to the quality of the soil.

-Nettles contain nitrogenous compounds, so are used as a compost activator or can be used to make a liquid fertilizer, which although low in phosphate, is useful in supplying magnesium, sulphur, and iron.
+Nettles contain nitrogenous compounds, so are used as a compost activator or can be used to make a liquid fertiliser, which although low in phosphate, is useful in supplying magnesium, sulphur, and iron.
 They are also one of the few plants that can tolerate, and flourish in, soils rich in poultry droppings.